How to Tightly Secure Cord and Bead Chain Loops

 Install Tension Devices

 Securing loops tightly to the wall or floor is important because loops that are free-hanging pose a strangulation risk to kids.
-Attach all cord and bead chains loops to the wall or floor using ANSI/WCMA compliant tension devices.
-Industry approved tension devices will make your blind stop working correctly if they come loose from their mounting location.
+Attach all cord and bead chains loops to the wall or floor using tension devices.
+Some tension devices will make your blind stop working correctly if they come loose from their mounting location.
 The tension device will lock onto the loop.
 Then, when the loop is moved to raise or lower the blind, the tension device will block the movement of the blind.
 To correct this, the tensioner will have to be re-mounted securely to the wall or floor.
-All tension devices that we sell are ANSI/WCMA compliant and operate in this way.

 Use the Right Fasteners